kisimoff/Microgrid_Market_Maker/README.md

 # Reports and Experiments
 ### [Report Messages]
 This report is used to count the total amount of messages exchanged by the agents in the system.
 This does not calculate the messages after the end of the auction which are exchanged for the [Report Summary].
 The messages exchanged for report summary are equal to the total amount of Household agents in the system.
 Each message from each agent is appened to a file which lines are then counted.
-The result is all the messages exchanged in the system, combined.
+The result is all the messages exchanged in the system, combined:

 ![image](https://user-images.githubusercontent.com/61486268/205705658-ad1dbb33-178c-4c60-a2e5-7207b056b7c4.png)

 ### [Report Agent] and [Report Summary]